Reps. Matt Gaetz and Marjorie Taylor Greene rally in Maricopa County to keep 'big lie' going

 On a night when Gaetz and Greene exalted in the adoration of their out-of-state supporters, both politicians find themselves under investigation.
 Gaetz is the subject of a Justice Department inquiry into whether he had sex with a 17-year-old girl, transported her across state lines in violation of sex trafficking laws and other possible crimes.

-“Thank you for having my back,” Gaetz told the Arizona crowd without referencing his mounting legal troubles.
+“Thank you for having my back,” Gaetz told the Arizona crowd, without referencing his mounting legal troubles.

 While his associate Joel Greenberg reached a plea deal last week with federal prosecutors, the Florida congressman kept his remarks about the Justice Department limited to its recent statements that the Arizona recount may not comply with federal law.